MultiSafepay/docs/content/integration/ready-made/craftcommerce/_index.md

 ### Generic gateways

 The plugin supports generic gateways, which redirect customers from your checkout to a MultiSafepay [payment page](/payment-pages/).
-Using a generic gateway means you don't need to update your integration when we add new payment methods.

 {{< details title="Configuring generic gateways" >}}